oluijks/blog.luba.dev/src/data/blog/_shkrimi-writers-app/0001-setup-development-environment.md

   - desktop-app
   - tutorial
   - programming
-description: Building a simple writers app using Tauri and Svelte
+description: "Kicking off a hands-on tutorial series where we build a simple writer's app using Tauri and Svelte.
+In this first part: setting up the tools and environment."
 ---

 **Ever dreamed of building your own desktop app without diving deep into complex frameworks?
 Let's embark on a journey to create 'Shkrimi', a writer's app inspired by our upcoming trip to Albania!**